Ecopsychology, Philosophy, Poetry, Art

-August 2021: I’m exploring how I can combine my professional expertise in global policy-making, social change and environmental protection; with my personal passion for creativity, animals, nature and ecopsychology.
-Uniting these streams in support of each other, so that I can be a fully integrated change maker!
+I’m exploring how I can combine my professional expertise in global policy-making, social change and environmental protection; with my personal passions for creativity, animals, nature, philosophy and ecopsychology.
+Uniting these streams in support of each other, so that I can be a fully integrated change maker.

 In this section, I allow those two worlds to meet each other.